leobeosab/hacks/recon/passive/notes.md

 ## TODO
-* save
 * nmap scan
-* dirbust
+* waybackurls
 * aquatone
-* discord messages
 * what web

 ## The Steps
-1. Read targets
+1. Read targets -done
-    *   If target has * that means dns bust
-2. DNS bust required targets using gobuster dns and amass enum -d
+2. DNS bust required targets using gobuster dns and amass enum -d -done
-    *   If subs.txt exists compare with subs.txt
+    *   If subs.txt exists compare with subs.txt -done
-    *   Keep list of new subs
+    *   Keep list of new subs -done
-    *   Output file to found subs.txt
+    *   Output file to scan json -done
 3. Nmap scan all new subs
     *   add nmap scan results to struct?
     *   note any cool ports
-4.  httprobe new subs
 5. What web
-5.  probed subs get dirbd
+5.  probed subs get dirbd -done
 6.  waybackurls
-7. Aquatone?